-Sully is a 12 year-old, red sorrel, American Quarter Horse.
+Sully is a sorrel (chestnut for our English riders) American Quarter Horse.
 His previous owner rode him down busy streets, on the trails, and in horse competitions.
 He has a very smooth walk and trot, which makes him very fun to ride.
 He loves peppermints!

-"Hazel" is a 37-inch-tall, 5-year-old miniature horse.
+Hazel is a 37-inch-tall miniature horse.
 Her color is red-dun with a dorsal stripe.
 Her mellow, respectful temperament makes her a wonderful part of the team.
 She can be safely groomed and lead by children, the elderly, and those who are not mobile.
 She is tall enough to be ridden and driven, and she is great at jumping over obstacles.
 She is learning showmanship patterns to compete against the big horses.

 We were fortunate to acquire "Sea Biscuit" with a grant generously given by St. Peter's by the Sea Presbyterian Church of Palos Verdes.
 Sea Biscuit is an "Equicizer" --- a mechanical full-sized horse that can carry 500 lbs.
 He is for use to build core strength, flexibility, balance, and confidence.
 He is a welcome asset to the volunteer program for practicing mounting and dismounting procedures.
 Some clients may never ride a real horse, so Sea Biscuit and our miniature horse can be used for a full session of ground activities.